-- To be eligible for this award, a candidate must have obtained a 2nd Class Lower division or above in the first attempt of the examinations (2nd MBBS / 3rd MBBS part 1/ 3rd MBBS part 2/ Final MBBS) held during the respective year. - 2.
+- To be eligible for this award, a candidate must have obtained a 2nd Class Lower division or above in the first attempt of the examinations (2nd MBBS / 3rd MBBS part 1/ 3rd MBBS part 2/ Final MBBS) held during the respective year, with participation in at least one extracurricular activity pertaining to that year. - 2.
 Students can score marks under 6 criteria.
 The minimum mark for academic work will be 240.
 The student with the highest score will receive the award. - 3.
-Final decision regarding the Dean's list should be approved at the Faculty Board, Faculty of Medicine and Allied Sciences, RUSL. - 4.
-Any candidate who has been punished by the university and/or warned (in writing) by the Vice Chancellor or Deputy Vice Chancellor or Dean as found guilty for any misconduct (i.e violation of university rules and regulations, examination rules and regulations, damage to the image of the university/faculty during her/his university career (up to the respective year) shall not be eligible for an award
+The final decision regarding the Dean's list should be approved by the Faculty Board, Faculty of Medicine and Allied Sciences, RUSL. - 4.
+Any candidate who has been punished by the university and/or warned (in writing) by the Vice Chancellor or Deputy Vice-Chancellor or Dean as found guilty of any misconduct (i.e., violation of university rules and regulations, examination rules and regulations, damage to the image of the university/faculty during her/his university career (up to the respective year) shall not be eligible for an award.

-3.7 COMMON MERIT LIST
+3.9 COMMON MERIT LIST

-Common merit list of all graduates in the state universities are prepared, on performance at Final MBBS examination, by the UGC and sent to the Ministry of Health after the final MBBS exam for internship appointments.
+The common merit list of all graduates in the state universities is prepared, on performance at the Final MBBS examination, by the UGC and sent to the Ministry of Health after the final MBBS exam for internship appointments.
 Raw MCQ marks and Z scores of clinical exams are taken into account when preparing the common merit list.

-3.8 INTERNSHIP
+3.10 INTERNSHIP

-Successful completion of internship is compulsory to obtain Sri Lanka Medical Council registration and to practice Medicine in Sri Lanka.
+Successful completion of the internship is compulsory to obtain Sri Lanka Medical Council registration and to practice Medicine in Sri Lanka.
 It is a part of training to become a medical doctor.
-Without internship and Sri Lanka Medical Council registration, you are unable to practice Medicine in Sri Lanka.
+Without the internship and Sri Lanka Medical Council registration, you are unable to practice Medicine in Sri Lanka.